Creative Commons License 2023 Volume 10 Issue 4

 Sampling size and sampling techniques

-In order to calculate the sample size, a confidence interval of 95% was used, along with the lowest acceptable result of 3% and a total of 384 houses.
+To calculate the sample size, a confidence interval of 95% was used, along with the lowest acceptable result of 3% and a total of 384 houses.
 This number was then multiplied by 10% to account for non-response, yielding a total of 422 households.
 16 of the 422 families that were expected to participate in the study were not included because they did not respond.
 A response rate of 96.2% was consequently attained.
 Four hundred and six volunteers participated in the study.

 Thus, the sample size is determined by the following formula [24].